Walking to Lose Weight -- Mild Cardio, Free Plan 1

 Trim your toenails properly with a convex clipper.
 Ensure that your feet are clean and dry.
 Wear clean white socks.
 Wear whatever other clothes are suitable for the conditions.

-If you find that skin rubs on skin (for example between your thighs or between your toes or between your arms and torso), use petroleum jelly to reduce the chafing.
+If you find that skin rubs on the skin (for example between your thighs or between your toes or between your arms and torso), use petroleum jelly to reduce the chafing.

 (If you can afford a pedometer and want to use it, fine.
 However, it’s not necessary.)